nareshmaharaj-consultant/aerospike_udf/README.md

 OK
 ```
-So we can see that in India for market segment Government only 1 product was sold "Connect for Spark"
+We can see in *India* the market segment *Government* only has 1 product line sold - *"Connect for Spark"*.

-If we open this up further we can see all products sold in India.
+If we open this up even further, we can see all products sold in India.
 ```text
 SELECT * FROM test.financialdata IN MAPVALUES WHERE queryField = "India" +--------------------+---------+-----------------------------------+-----------+----------+------------+--------------+--------------------------------------------------------------------------------------------------------------------------+------------+-----------+---------+--------------+----------+-------------------+